 This recipe contains no chicken by-product meal, corn, wheat, soy, artificial flavors, or preservatives.
 It’s not grain-free, but many experts believe that most dogs need healthy grains in their diet if they don’t have allergies.
 If you’re looking for a grain-free adult dog food option, see our review of Wellness CORE Grain-Free below.

 Wellness is a highly-rated pet food brand that uses natural ingredients (no fillers) with a focus on whole-body health.
 They have an extensive line of high-quality wet and dry food for dogs and cats.

 As with all of their dog foods, this canned turkey and sweet potato recipe is nutrient and protein-rich to give your pup plenty of energy and includes carefully selected ingredients to support immune and digestive health, as well as a healthy coat and skin.

 The Farmer’s Dog features fresh, human-grade food made with all-natural ingredients.
 They personalize your dog’s ingredients and portion sizes based on your pup’s profile, including age, breed, weight, body shape, activity level, health concerns, and more.
 And they ship it right to your door within days of cooking.

-They have four recipe options (chicken, turkey, beef, and pork) approved by the Association of American Feed Control Officials (AAFCO) for a nutritionally complete and balanced diet.
+They have four recipe options (chicken, turkey, beef, and pork) that meet the guidelines of the Association of American Feed Control Officials (AAFCO) for a nutritionally complete and balanced diet.
 Recipes are packed with fruits, vegetables, lentils, fish oil, and a blend of vitamins and minerals and contain no fillers or preservatives.

 The Farmer’s Dog bases its pricing on your dog’s age, weight, and other factors.
 Small dogs start at $2 per day.
 The following price* is based on a mixed-breed male, one-year-old, 38 pounds, healthy size, neutered, no health problems, or allergies.